Amsterdam/schema-tools/AUTH_PROFILES.md

 Representations will be merged in favour of highest as well.
 Given 2 profiles with `encoded` and `read` permissions, user will see `read` representation.

-## Example of compined configuration
+## Example of combined configuration

     # dataset configuration
     {